patilanec/aura-grow/README.md

 2. **Manual Entry**: Alternatively, enter an EVM wallet address (0x...) or ENS name manually
 3. The app fetches your total USD balance from AdEx AURA
 4. Use the scenario controls to explore different interest rates and time periods
-5. Compare simple vs compound interest growth in the interactive chart
+5. Watch your starting balance grow over time in the interactive chart

 ## API Integration